-Needingworth Village Hall Chairman’s Report – April 2016
+Needingworth Village Hall Chairman’s Report – May 2019

-I would like to take the opportunity to thank the Village Hall management committee all of whom have been proactive and undertake work voluntarily to make our village hall complex as pleasant as it is.
+I would like to take the opportunity to thank the Village Hall management committee, whom are proactive and undertake work voluntarily making our village hub as pleasant as it is.
 We receive many complimentary comments about our Village Hall.